jfo/weblog/content/post/how-zig-do.md

 ```
 bf(src, mem[0..]);
 ```

-> maybe something about []const u8 and how that works for src but not mem and why.

 Now I can start writing tests in earnest, unit testing the `bf()` function directly.
 I can just put test blocks at the bottom of this file, for now...